Dashboard

 Introducing MCP: The Universal Solution

 The Model Context Protocol (MCP) solves the fragmentation problem by creating a single, standardized way for AI systems to connect with external data and tools.
-Think of it as "USB-C for AI"—one universal connector that works with any compatible system.
+Using our earlier example of charging cables, think of it as "USB-C for AI," or one universal connector that works with any compatible system.

 MCP uses a straightforward client-server model: